Only-Mystery/Global-CDN/Readme.md

-Global CDN -- Theme of Fikker CDN Sys
+Global CDN -- Theme of Fikker CDN System
 -------------------------------------

 **Built for Fikker CDN Windows Main Control Panel**

-Last updated on: 05/21/2020
+Last updated on: 05/29/2020

 1. Find the path of the fikker system installation root directory.